-Since 2014 and over four risk pools, ARC Ltd has paid out over US $101.7 million to countries affected by drought.
+Since 2014 and over four risk pools, ARC Ltd has paid out US $64 million to countries affected by drought.

 The Government of Madagascar received on July 2nd a symbolic cheque in the amount of USD 2,13 million from the African Risk Capacity Insurance Company Limited (ARC Ltd) to cover anticipated losses to livelihoods of its vulnerable population from the crop failure in the just concluded farming season.